-- 1. Main first aid kit

-- 2. Excursion first aid kit

-- 3. Facilities to enable infection control (sink, hand cleanser, paper towels disinfectant etc).

-- 4. Sick bed with plastic cover

-- 5. Container with disposable lining for soiled waste

-- 6. Bowl or bucket - 7.
+- 1. Comprehensive first aid kit - 2.
+Excursion first aid kit - 3.
+Access to facilities to enable infection control (sink, hand cleanser, paper towels disinfectant etc). - 4.
+Sick bed with plastic cover - 5.
+Container with disposable lining for soiled waste - 6.
+Bowl or bucket - 7.
 Emergency services medical and hospital details - 8.
-List of names of staff qualified to administer first aid - 9.
+Access to list of names of staff qualified to administer first aid (staff list) - 9.
 Health Care Plans and register - 10.
-Up-to-date lists of the telephone numbers of emergency personnel and services (emergency services, Darwin Hospital, Medical Clinic used by the school, Poisons Information) shall be clearly displayed in the first aid area and at the school's Front Office desk - 11.
+Access to up-to-date lists of the telephone numbers of emergency personnel and services (emergency services, Darwin Hospital, Medical Clinic used by the school, Poisons Information) - 11.
 Emergency Plans - 12.
 Chart of Exclusions for Infectious Diseases